pahen/madge/README.md

 # Release Notes

+## v0.3.3 (July 11, 2014)
+Fixed bug with relative paths in AMD not handled properly when checking for cyclic dependencies.

 ## v0.3.2 (June 25, 2014)
 Handle anonymous require() as entry in the RequireJS optimized file (Thanks to Benjamin Horsleben).